 In the above scenario, the problem faced by the organization was the inability of learners to access Flash-based courses.
 The major reason training is disrupted in many organizations is due to the blocking of Flash content by a majority of mobile devices and browsers.
 If an organization is facing the same problem, the solution is pretty simple.
 So all they need to do is convert the current training content into HTML5, which will help them restart the training effectively.

 In the Record conversion methodology, the existing courseware will be played and recorded using a screen capture program, such as Camtasia, which will provide an MP4 output.
 This can be uploaded to an LMS, making it accessible across all devices.

 WHEN TO OPT FOR THE ‘RECORD’ CONVERSION METHODOLOGY?

-One can opt for the record conversion methodology under three circumstances:
+In Flash to HTML5 conversions, one can opt for the ‘Record’ conversion methodology under three circumstances:

 - When there is no significant user interaction: When the existing courses are self-running, without any interactive elements, and all learners have to do is sit back and watch the course, this method is appropriate.

 - When the level of learning difficulty is low: According to Bloom’s levels in the cognitive domain, the simple recall or recognition of facts is the lowest level.
 When the main objective of the training is just to help learners remember and recall basic facts and understand basic concepts, this method can definitely be used to develop an effective eLearning output.

 - When there are no source files: If the original source files are either unavailable or unusable, record methodology is indeed the right choice.
 Having source files will make the conversion easy as all media elements, text, and other resources will be available and updating becomes easy.